tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 You can choose to live demo the solution or import the solution file into your Amazon Lex console.

-To import the solution, click on the _Import_ option into the _Actions_ button and select the provided ZIP file; once the import process ends, you will have the bot and the intent available on your Amazon Lex console, be sure to build the bot before starting the review activity.
+To import the solution, click on the _Actions_ button, choose the _Import_ option and select the provided ZIP file; once the import process ends, you will have the bot and the intent available on your Amazon Lex console, be sure to build the bot before starting the review activity.

 ![Import Lex Bot](Images/import-lex-bot.png)

 Click on the `Crypto_Converter` bot, and once the `ConvertUSD` intent is on the screen, highlight the following:

-* Adding `{usdAmount}` on the sample utterances, will allow the user to send messages like `I want to convert 100 dollars to BTC` where the deep learning algorithms will match the `{usdAmount}` label with a number on the utterance speech, as can be seen on the demo gif file below.
+* Adding `{usdAmount}` to the sample utterances, will allow the user to send messages like `I want to convert 100 dollars to BTC` where the deep learning algorithms will match the `{usdAmount}` label with a number on the utterance speech, as can be seen in the demo gif file below.

 * When the bot is tested, the date of birth can be given on any format (e.g., `12/16/1978`, `16/12/1978`, `Dec 16, 1978`), using the `AMAZON.DATE` slot type will transform the date automatically to the `YYYY-mm-dd` format, as can be seen on the demo gif file below.